• Skip to primary navigation

 The wider bowl aerates the whiskey and emphasizes the flavors.

-It’s great for casual gatherings where people want to relax while enjoying the complexity of the drink.
+It's great for casual gatherings where people want to relax while enjoying the complexity of the drink - pair pours with high-protein sides without meat that satisfy guests.

 Glencairn focuses on temperature stability with its thick base.